 - Using a spatula (or metal spoon, as per Selma’s instructions-see notes), get about 1/2 of the egg whites and mix with the egg yolk to loosen up the yolk mixture.

 - Add the rest of the egg whites/meringue in 3 batches (or more) by doing the cut and fold technique, making sure to scrape the bottom of the bowl.

 - Pour into the prepared pan and top with raspberries.

-- Bake for 40-45 minutes or until toothpick inserted in the middles comes out clean.
+- Bake for 40-45 minutes or until a toothpick inserted in the middle comes out clean.

 - Let cool in the pan.
 Once cooled, remove from the pan and transfer to a serving plate.